Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 If we did this route in 4 days, we would break the sections as follows:

-* As you’ll see later when we explain our experience and the different stages, we didn’t follow what we just recommended here for the 4 days hike.
-That was because two of us were joining the hike later and we needed to organise so we could meet.
-If we would do it again in 4 days, we would definitely follow the plan mentioned above.
+* As you’ll see later when we explain our experience and the different stages, we didn’t follow what we recommended for the four-day hike.
+This was because two of us were joining the hike later, and we needed to arrange to meet.
+If we did it again in four days, we would follow the abovementioned plan.

 Recommended plan for the 5-day route